Crypto Market Outlook — Sideways Consolidation Persists Amid RWA Friction and Regulatory Headwinds

 Market pulse

-Our current house view aggregates 12 recent analyses to establish a dominant neutral outlook at 52%, with a 29% bullish and 19% bearish distribution.
+Our current house view aggregates 12 recent analyses to establish a dominant neutral outlook, with a bullish and bearish distribution.
 This neutral consensus is reflected in the 24-hour market performance, where Bitcoin (BTC) gained a marginal 0.1% and Ethereum (ETH) retraced 0.4% on flat daily trading volumes.
 The market is currently characterized by a structural tug-of-war.
 On the bullish side, corporate accumulation remains a persistent theme, highlighted by Metaplanet's $13 million acquisition of Siiibo Securities to establish a regulated Japanese pipeline to tap into a $7.4 trillion cash pile.
 On the bearish side, regulatory headwinds continue to mount as law enforcement pushes back against the CLARITY Act’s developer safe harbor, threatening DeFi infrastructure across Ethereum, Uniswap, and Aave.
 Additionally, structural friction in the Real-World Asset (RWA) sector—evidenced by the failed SpaceX tokenization campaign—has tempered institutional enthusiasm, leading to compressed trading volumes and range-bound price action.

 Most likely direction